spamegg1/abstract-thinking/physical/README.md

-# Our senses and the world
+# Our senses and the physical world

 ## Connections to the physical world